demisto/content-docs/docs/concepts/demisto-sdk.md

 ## Installation and Setup

-The Demisto SDK library supports Python 3.7 and up.
-Prior to installation please make sure you have a compatible Python version installed.
+The Demisto SDK library supports Python 3.8 and above.
+Before installing, please make sure you have a compatible Python version installed and active.
-Also, Demisto SDK is designed to work on either macOS or Linux, if you are using Windows we support working through WSL.
-Please see [here](../contributing/contrib-requirements.md#windows-users) for more information.
+The Demisto SDK is designed to work on macOS and Linux machines.
+Windows users are encouraged to run Demisto-SDK commands through a dev-container, WSL or a docker image.
+See [here](../contributing/contrib-requirements.md#windows-users) for more information.

 If you have followed our development setup [`bootstrap` process](dev-setup.md#bootstrap) you don't need to install the SDK manually as it is installed for you on your `venv`.